karthik805/Karthik-B.S/README.md

 ![GitHub Metrics](https://metrics.lecoq.io/karthik805)
 ![GitHub Streak Stats](https://streak-stats.demolab.com/?user=karthik805)
 ![Profile Views](https://gpvc.arturio.dev/karthik805)
 ---
 Feel free to reach out for collaborations, discussions, or simply to connect! 😊
 ---

-You can use this as a complete bio for your GitHub profile.
-It combines your journey, skills, experience, and contact information in a comprehensive yet engaging format.